Tshzzz/pytorch_yolov1/README.md

 ﻿## Yolo v1:
 It train YOLO in VOC2007(train,vaild)+VOC2012(train,vaild) datasets and test on VOC2007(test).

-And I  change the last two fc layer into conv layer.
+I  change the last two fc layer into conv layer.

 In the conv prediction model, the predicition speed is faster and model weight is smaller.

 ### Accuracy:
 | Model             | mAp.        |